longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

   :Example: ``NCAS Mobile X-band Radar unit 1``

 history
-  This is freeform text that gives the history of the data from collection to the present version.
+  This is free form text that gives the history of the data from collection to the present version.
+A time-stamped new line should be appended to describe each processing step.

 comment
   This is free form text and is used to provide the user with any additional